 Entrepreneurs in the transportation industry have succeeded in solving the issue of people getting stranded while waiting for a means of transport.
 You may have heard of Uber, Opay, Oride, and the rest, where a cab is readily close by after you make a simple call or click a certain button on your mobile phone apps.
 What if a similar structure is adopted in our health sector for emergency situations both on the roadsides or wherever we may find ourselves?

-What if all doctors are registered using such structure, in a way that wherever you may be with a mobile phone, any doctor with a mobile phone can easily find you if you land into trouble?
+What if all doctors are registered using such a structure, in a way that wherever you may be with a mobile phone, any doctor with a mobile phone can easily find you if you land into trouble?
 At least you can get an expert to attend to you before being taken to a hospital.

 Though this will come with many ups and downs, it will be analyzed further in subsequent posts on this blog.
 Make sure you are subscribed to our newsletters.